sovagajmer/ISQA-3420-SGW/DataFlowDiagramDictionary.md

 Project Info Response: Once the Package informaiton is risk free then the Manage Package information will send project Info response to Corporate Manger.

-Policy Information Request:
+Policy Information Request: The Corporate Manager will send the Policy information request to check and see if there is any restriction on the policy regarding open source.

-Policy Information Response:
+Policy Information Response: Policy Database will send Policy Information Response to Corporate Manager.

-Project Information Summary:
+Project Information Summary: Once Corporate Manager have everything checked and the file/package is risk free then the project information summary will be sent to the Manage Project Information, similary to the Manifest.